GabiDragh/GabiDragh/README.md

 # 👋 Hey!
 Thanks for stopping by!
 #### I am Gabi, a Front-End Developer <img src="https://img.shields.io/badge/Edx-193A3E?style=for-the-badge&logo=edx&logoColor=white" /> Bootcamp graduate.

-On a fascinating journey to learning WebGl and Three.js.
+On a fascinating journey of learning WebGl and Three.js.

 Currently working with next.js and typescript -> totally hooked!

 Also trying to figure out WordPress website restructuring and updating, which is definitely not exciting and fascinating.
-Later edit: Had to drop it, not my gig.
+Note for the future: Not my gig.